Conscious Sedation in Dentistry: Applications and Benefits

 • Patients with a disability that prevents them from relaxing or collaborating with the dentist.

-• Long interventions, which will go on for a while.
+• Long interventions, which will be prolonged in time.

 • People with odontophobia or fear of the dentist.